Meeting of the Minds

 CANIBD Annual Nurses Conference

-We look forward to bringing another exceptional and unique two days of continuing health education in IBD to Canadian gastroenterologists, allied healthcare professionals, and researchers.
+We look forward to bringing another exceptional and unique two days of continuing health education in IBD to Canadian gastroenterologists, allied healthcare professionals, researchers and IBD nurses.

 Location •